NABJ Elections Central

 • The name and email of the Campaign Manager for the certified candidate must be emailed to the Election Chair, for the record, no later than 14 days after certification.
 Any changes during the election cycle should be updated immediately.

 • Each member of the Elections Committee shall be assigned no more than two of the largest NABJ-affiliated listservs to monitor on a daily basis.
-If it applies, committee members also will monitor the Facebook pages, groups, blogs and/or Twitter accounts of the NABJ-affiliated group connected to their assigned listserv(s).
+If it applies, committee members also will monitor the Facebook pages, groups, blogs and/or X/Twitter accounts of the NABJ-affiliated group connected to their assigned listserv(s).
 If a violation to any of these guidelines happens, the Elections Committee monitor will contact the violator and ask them to cease.
 The monitor (on behalf of the committee) will send an email out to the listserv informing/reminding members of the rules.
 The monitor (on behalf of the committee) also will record the violation and send a copy of the violation to the Elections Committee.

 • If an NABJ member who is a candidate for office continues to violate these guidelines after two warnings from an Elections Committee monitor, the member and the candidate will be blocked from the listserv, NABJ Facebook/LinkedIn page/group and/or Twitter/Instagram account.
 If a candidate for office continues to violate these guidelines after two warnings from an Elections Committee monitor, the candidate may have their candidacy revoked.